 The Law Office of Ashley Aulls, P.A. has practiced law since 1996.
 Ashley Aulls endeavors to give every client’s case the individual attention it needs, offering open communication and education on the offense at hand to each client.
 For your consultation on what The Law Office of Ashley Aulls, P.A. can do for your Spring Hill area sex crimes case, call (352) 593-4115 today.

 - Florida Sex Crimes in Hernando County

 - Florida Sex Crime Resources

-Sex crimes are some of the most sensitive offenses that Florida code has to govern.
+Florida Sex Crimes in Hernando County Sex crimes are some of the most sensitive offenses that the Florida code has to govern.
 They are also some of the most detailed and spread out offenses in the Florida statutes.
 Some of the sex crimes that have been prosecuted in Hernando County and the surrounding areas in Citrus and Sumter Counties include the following: